 Our inpatient drug rehab in Illinois takes place in a safe, secure treatment facility.
 This is considered our highest level of care.
 Here, you can be free of the distractions and triggers that make you want to use and concentrate on your recovery.
 Individuals in residential care receive intense therapy and counseling to help rehabilitate body and mind.
 The length of time depends on your needs and requirements.

-PHPs are sometimes called Partial Care or Day Treatment.
-This level is the same as a residential program in intensity and services except that you don’t live at the treatment facility.
+Partial Hospitalization Programs (PHP) are sometimes called Partial Care or Day Treatment.
+This level is the same as a residential program in intensity and services, except that you don’t live at the treatment facility.
 This type of outpatient program is appropriate for people who have stable, supportive housing, regardless of the severity of their addiction.

 Our Intensive Outpatient Program (IOP) provides a high level of outpatient care.
 You may attend treatment sessions approximately 3 times per week for a few hours each visit.
 Many people with less severe addictions and a stable home life can recover in an IOP.